home-assistant/brands/README.md

 The names of directories must always match the integration domain.
 Additional directories are not allowed.

+## Integration domain conflict between custom and core integrations

+It is possible for a custom integration and a core integration to collide on a `domain` name level.
+In these cases, the core integration domain get preference.

 ## Tips, Tools & Resources